judka-uriel/uriel-book/uriel_en.md

 the fact that having remembered the general logic of the proofs, I could reconstruct the course of each proof simply by following the logic.

-This example clearly illustrates how Da'at, Binah, and Chokmah differ.
+This example clearly illustrates how Da'at, Binah, and Chokhmah differ.
 When a student merely memorizes the proof of a theorem, only the sefirah Da'at is engaged.
 When a student understands the proof so deeply that there is no need to memorize it word for word, and then during the exam reconstructs the proof based on the understanding formed, the sefirah Binah is engaged.
-And the sefirah Chokmah is rarely engaged by students — but it does happen that students who later become outstanding scientists are capable of deriving proofs on their own.
+And the sefirah Chokhmah is rarely engaged by students — but it does happen that students who later become outstanding scientists are capable of deriving proofs on their own.
 I was certainly not capable of devising mathematical proofs, but in programming I devise new ways to solve people's problems every day (except the Sabbath).
-However, filling the sefirah Chokmah should not be limited to programming alone — it is simply what I do best.
-In general, the sefirah Chokmah become filled when you actively engage in finding solutions to the problems of any person in all aspects of life.
+However, filling the sefirah Chokhmah should not be limited to programming alone — it is simply what I do best.
+In general, the sefirah Chokhmah become filled when you actively engage in finding solutions to the problems of any person in all aspects of life.

 Just as I once hurried to prepare for a higher mathematics exam,